rmsmportier/CMSCI120Base/chapter5.md

 # SCT written with pythonwhat: https://github.com/datacamp/pythonwhat/wiki

 test_function("print", index=1,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the function you selected for the first call to print.")
+            not_called_msg = "Check the directions for this result, and do not remove print function.", incorrect_msg = "How do you identify the largest value?")

 test_function("print", index=2,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the function you selected for the second call to print.")
+            not_called_msg = "Check the directions for this result, and do not remove print function.", incorrect_msg = "How do you identify the smallest value?")

 test_function("print", index=3,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the string in the third call to print.")
+            not_called_msg = "Check the directions for this result, and do not remove print function.", incorrect_msg = "Did you enter the correct string?")

 test_function("print", index=4,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the string in the fourth call to print.")
+            not_called_msg = "Check the directions for this result, and do not remove print function.", incorrect_msg = "Did you enter the correct string?")

 test_function("print", index=5,
+            not_called_msg = "Check the directions for this result, and do not remove print function.", incorrect_msg = "Did you enter the correct string?")

+test_function("print", index=6,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the function you selected for the fifth call to print.")
+            not_called_msg = "Check the directions for this result, and do not remove print function.", incorrect_msg = "How do you identify the largest value?")

 success_msg('Nice work.
 Notice that spaces have lower value than letters, and that capital letters have lower value than lower case letters.
 Also notice that for all calls we created a grouping of values by using either () or "" around the full set of values to evaluate.
-When the grouping is done with () and , we have created a tuple.
+When the grouping is done using () along with , we have created a tuple.
 When we use "", we have created a string with multiple characters.')

 ```